ankorstore/yokai/docs/applications/templates.md

+---
+icon: material/puzzle-outline
+---

-# Templates
+# :material-puzzle-outline: Applications templates

-> Yokai provides ready to use application templates to help you start your projects.
+> Yokai provides ready to use application templates to start your projects.

-## HTTP application template
+## :material-puzzle-outline: HTTP application template

 You can [use this template](https://github.com/ankorstore/yokai-http-template) to create your `HTTP application`.